 Investing in Inclusion is created for professionals from any discipline – consulting, accounting, law, public policy, media, technology, education or finance – and equips them with practical and conceptual knowledge about how to incorporate a gender-lens into their organizational thinking and processes.

-Investing in Inclusion consists of a two-course series – a free online short course and an optional in-depth masterclass – that together will provide you with a holistic understanding on gender lens impact investing and sufficiently prepares you for the certificate exam.
 The lessons will draw from IIX’s decade of global experience as a pioneering practitioner and thought-leader of impact investing to provide you with a unique perspective of the current landscape of this rapidly-growing field.

 - Recognize the need and importance of investing in inclusion